okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-case-sign-in-soc-idp/main/index.md

 <StackSelector class="cleaner-selector"/>

-This guide covers the sequence of steps on how you can build your app to allow users to sign in with the Facebook social Identity Provider by using the Sign-In Widget.
+This guide provides a sequence of steps to follow to allow users to sign in with the Facebook social Identity Provider by using the Sign-In Widget.

 ---